noviscient/Factsheet-Wiki/README.md

   </summary>

   ### Description
-  Measures the extent of possible financial losses within the strategy/product over a specific time frame given a certain significance level (alpha)
+  Measures the extent of possible financial losses within the strategy/product over a specific time frame given a certain significance level (alpha).
+For the VaR, we will using the monthly returns as the input and the alpha specified will be 0.05.
   ### Formula(words)
   $\ \text{Value at Risk} = Q(\alpha, \text{rets}) $
   $\ \alpha$: The significance level